BrianS3/MI2_drown_murphy_seko/README.md

     ```

-    If you experience this error nest your code under
+    If you experience this error, nest your code under

     ```if __name__ == "__main__":```